Casb02/c-gl-style/README.md

 # C Gl - based on MapTiler Basic
-modiefied to make it bright ✨✨✨
+modified to make it bright ✨✨✨